-All residence hall rooms are equipped with phone, cable TV and computer internet access.
-Students must provide their own equipment (phone, computer, television) to access the Post University information network.
-If assistance is needed with one of these items, the members of the ICT staff can be reached directly by dialing any one of the following extensions: for Software/Hardware Technicians between the hours of 8:00pm-5:00pm please call Chris Medeiros at 596.4592 and/or Mark Chaney at 596.4694.
-For support between the hours of 5:00pm and 9:30pm you can call Bob McLoughlin at 596.4596 Students are asked to leave clear and accurate messages with needs and requests, a daytime phone number, and their residence hall room number so that every attempt can be made to address reported issues in a 24-hour time frame.
-Questions can also be submitted to the Help Desk at ICT@Post.edu
+All residence hall rooms are equipped with cable TV and computer internet access.
+Students must provide their own equipment (computer, television) to access the Post University information network.
+If assistance is needed with one of these items, the ICT Helpdesk is available between the hours of 7am-7pm by calling 203.591.7145.
+A voicemail system will pick up after hours.
+Students are asked to leave clear and accurate messages with needs and requests, a daytime phone number, and their residence hall room number so that every attempt can be made to address reported issues in a 24-hour time frame.
+Questions can also be submitted to the Help Desk at ICT@Post.edu.

 The Post University residence halls are equipped with standard cable access.
 We have contracted with the local cable company to provide BASIC Cable.
 Premier channels are neither included in the package, nor available for an additional cost.
 Students must provide their own television set with coaxial connectors and a coaxial cable to access this service.